sheng26/webapp/API_Doc/README.md

       - selected_intervals: the currently selected intervals in the calendar,
       - uid: the last interval id,
       - updated_at: date when the calendar row was updated
-      - created_at: date when the calendar row was created
 - response 500
     - body: error message
 - response: 401